 He's also worked extensively as a session guitarist over the past six decades with a formidable list of fellow icons, like Nick Drake (Five Leaves Left, Bryter Later), John Martyn (Bless the Weather, Solid Air) and Bonnie Raitt (Luck of the Draw).
 In recent years, Thompson has frequently played with his and Linda's son Teddy Thompson and, long removed from the acrimony of their divorce, his ex-wife Linda too, on her solo albums like 2002's Fashionably Late.
 (Richard and Linda's daughter Kami is a solo artist and is also in the Rails with her husband, James Walbourne).

 It’s a relief that in a time of political dissonance and disarray, Thompson has released the electrifying 13 Rivers, with powerful songs like "Bones of Gilead" and the "The Rattle Within."
 Track by track, each tributary on this record galvanizes, rouses, and consoles.
-And every river here eventually flows to one fact: Richard Thompson is an absolute treasure and on his 70th birthday, April 3, we're celebrating him as one of our FUV Essentials.
+And every river here eventually flows to one fact: Richard Thompson is an absolute treasure, and we celebrate him as one of our FUV Essentials.

 #FUVEssentials: Richard Thompson (Spotify playlist compiled by FUV's Darren DeVivo)